Skip To Main Content

 Why is the PSSA important

 The results of the PSSA provide valuable insights into our students' academic progress and help us assess the effectiveness of our curriculum and programs.
 It is an opportunity for us to identify areas of strength and areas for improvement, both at an individual student level and within our school district as a whole.
-Therefore, the District encourages parents/guardians to discuss the importance of these assessments with your child and encourage them to do their best.
+Therefore, the District encourages parents/guardians to discuss the importance of these assessments with their children and encourage them to do their best.

 State-Mandated, Opt-Out Process